Generation-skipping transfer tax

 Assume, for example, a donor transfers property in a trust for the donor's child and grandchildren and that during the child's lifetime, the trustee may distribute income among the child and grandchildren in accordance with their needs.
 Assume further that the trust instrument provides that the remaining principal of the trust will be distributed outright to the grandchildren following the child's death.
 If the trust property is not subject to estate tax at the child's death (by reason of a general power of appointment, e.g.), a GST tax will be imposed when the child dies.
-This is called a "taxable termination."
+This is called a "taxable termination".
 In that case, the trustee is responsible for filing a GST tax return and paying the tax.
 On the other hand, a "taxable distribution" occurs if the trustee distributes income or principal to a grandchild before the trust terminates.
 In that case, the beneficiary is responsible for paying the tax.
 These taxable events are sometimes overlooked by people who may be unaware of the existence of the tax or its application to their situation.
 See IRS Forms 706 GS (D-1)) and 706 GS(T).

-The first version of the tax (1976)
+1976 version of the tax

 The first version of the generation-skipping transfer tax was introduced in 1976.
 That version attempted to impose a generation-skipping tax exactly equal to the estate or gift tax that was avoided.
 In the above example, the Executor of the child's Will would have had to determine the estate tax, if any, the child's estate owed without regard to the existence of the trust.
 Then the Trustee of trust would have to use the child's Federal Estate Tax Return as the basis for recomputing the child's estate tax liability as if the trust property had been part of the child's estate.